raisvaza/Course-Planner/README.md

 Corner is a course planner program using topological sort.

 ## Use instruction
-Download the files and run corner.py from your device.
-The other files are the previously developed files which ended up unused.
+1. Run corner.py from your device
+2. Enter the name of the file containing the list of the courses